 Generally, April 15 is the deadline for most people to file their individual income tax returns and pay any tax owed.
 During its processing, the IRS checks for mathematical accuracy on your tax return.
 When processing is complete, if you owe any tax, penalty, or interest, you will receive a bill.

-- In addition, if you file a return but don't pay all tax shown as due on time, you will generally have to pay a late payment penalty.
-The failure to pay penalty is one-half of one percent for each month, or part of a month, up to a maximum of 25% of the amount of tax that remains as unpaid from the due date of the return until paid in full.
+- In addition, if you file a return but don't pay all tax owed on time, you'll generally have to pay a late payment penalty.
+The failure to pay penalty is one-half of one percent for each month, or part of a month, up to a maximum of 25% of the amount of tax that remains unpaid from the due date of the return until the tax is paid in full.
 The one-half of one percent rate increases to one percent if the tax remains unpaid 10 days after the IRS issues a notice of intent to levy property.
 If you file your return by its due date and request an installment agreement, the one-half of one percent rate decreases to one-quarter of one percent for any month in which an installment agreement is in effect.
 Be aware that the IRS applies payments to the tax first, then any penalty, then to interest.
-Any penalty amount that appears on your bill is the total amount of the penalty up to the date of the notice, not the penalty amount charged each month.
+Any penalty amount that appears on your bill is generally the total amount of the penalty up to the date of the notice, not the penalty amount charged each month.
 See Topic 202 for information about payment options.